junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Introduced in Senate
 - 2017-05-04 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2776)
+- 2018-12-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-12-11 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-12-11 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7453)
+- 2018-12-11 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7453)